matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 In order to create a `Wallet` object, you have to initialize `Credentials` which will store the private keys for a wallet.

-`WalletCredentials` can be created either from a seed byte array, Ethereum private key, or from any `EthereumSigner`
+`WalletCredentials` can be created either from a seed byte array, an Ethereum private key, or from any `EthereumSigner`
 implementation:

 ```rust